Homework 10 Solutions

 SELECT name FROM dogs WHERE "h" <= name AND name < "i";

-table has only the data above and writing
+table has only the data in the table above by writing:

-The former query would still be correct if the name grover
+The former query would still be correct if the name ginger

 were changed to